khofesh/nordic-devacademy/ble-fundamentals/README.md

 https://github.com/nrfconnect/sdk-zephyr/blob/main/include/zephyr/bluetooth/hci_types.h#L3020

 19, which is written 0x13 in hexadecimal refers to BT_HCI_ERR_REMOTE_USER_TERM_CONN, which means that the remote user terminated the connection

+## lesson 4 exercise 3

+> The default Maximum Transmission Unit (MTU) set in the nRF Connect SDK Bluetooth stack is 23
+> bytes.
+It means you can’t send more data than can fit in the ATT MTU in one notification push.
+> If you want to send more data in a single go, you need to increase this value; longer ATT
+> payloads can be achieved, increasing the ATT throughput.

 ## References